 While this recipe is filling and nutritious, when I serve vegan Greek pasta salad as a meal on its own, I like to add chickpeas.

 Chickpeas are a fantastic legume and will add a great boost of nutrition to this meal.
-You will get extra plant-based protein and fibre along with additional vitamins and minerals.
+You will get extra plant-based protein and fiber along with additional vitamins and minerals.
 Other legumes such as white beans or lentils are also a great choice.

 Legumes are a delicious way to keep you feeling full for longer.
 That’s why they are a great addition to many meals, especially pasta dishes which are typically less filling.